catseye/SixtyPical/README.markdown

 *   zero-page memory locations.
 *   indirect addressing.

+For 0.9

+*   save registers on stack or in memory (the preserves them = not trashed)

 At some point...

+*   always analyze before executing or compiling, unless told not to
 *   `trash` instruction.
 *   `interrupt` routines.
 *   6502-mnemonic aliases (`sec`, `clc`)